 - SOLAS Weight Verification: Certified gross weight confirmation for all ocean containers to comply with maritime safety regulations.

 All documentation must reference FOB (Free On Board) trade terms in compliance with Incoterms 2020.
-This establishes that the vendor is responsible for the product until it is loaded for shipment, at which point responsibility transfers to the carrier.
+Under FOB, you own the product until it is loaded for shipment.
+After that, responsibility transfers to the carrier.

 CTPAT Audits and Supply Chain Security

-CTPAT compliance directly impacts your ability to ship to Kroger without extended Customs hold times and clearance delays.
+CTPAT status directly affects how fast your shipments clear Customs.
 Non-compliant vendors face increased scrutiny, extended processing times, and potential order rejections.
 Audit results are typically valid for a 3-year period before renewal is required.

 Kroger Chargebacks and Penalty Structure